junxit/us-congress-bills-113/metadata.md

 - 2013-10-22 — Placed on the Union Calendar, Calendar No. 176.
 - 2013-10-22 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-248, Part I.
 - 2013-10-22 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-248, Part I.
+- 2013-10-29 — Considered under suspension of the rules. (consideration: CR H6852-6853)
+- 2013-10-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+623.
+- 2013-10-29 — Mr. Young (AK) moved to suspend the rules and pass the bill, as amended.
+- 2013-10-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6852)
+- 2013-10-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6852)